-- Certification by the Board of Supervisors (Board) of the Final Environmental Impact Report (FEIR) addressing this Specific Plan and any concurrently approved implementing projects. - Approval of land use designations and rezoning of the entire Plan Area to be consistent with this Specific Plan. - Approval of a Master Development Agreement.
+- Certification by the Board of Supervisors (Board) of the Final Environmental Impact Report (FEIR) addressing this Specific Plan and any concurrently approved implementing projects. - Approval of a Master Development Agreement.

 As a condition of approval for any subdivision within the Specific Plan Area, the following actions shall be required prior to recordation of the first final map.